campworkcoeman/campworkcoeman.org/boy-scouts/fees/index.md

 ---
 published: true
 layout: generic
-title: 2017 Connecticut Rivers Council Camp Fees
+title: 2017 CT Rivers Council Boy Scout Camp Fees
-description: This page list the fees to attend week-long Resident Summer Camp in 2017 at Connecticut Rivers Council Scout Camps.
+description: This page list the fees to attend week-long Boy Scout Resident Summer Camp in 2017 at Connecticut Rivers Council Scout Camps.
 keywords: fees
 ---

-The fees to attend week-long Resident Summer Camp in 2017 are as follows. **There is no fee increase for 2017.**
+The fees to attend week-long Boy Scout Resident Summer Camp in 2017 are as follows. **There is no fee increase for 2017.**

 ### Scout Fees